On this page

 The WICC is co-chaired by the Government member and a lived experience member, who is elected by the lived experience members.

-Dr Lana Cormie – Non-Government Co-Chairperson and lived experience member
+Dr Lana Cormie – Non-Government Co-Chair and lived experience member

-Lana is the Lived Experience Co-Chair of the WICC.
-Lana currently works in OHS Training and Support.
+Lana currently works in the Occupational Health and Safety sector.
 Her background includes work as a Veterinary Surgeon and in Animal Welfare.
 Lana’s husband, Charlie Howkins, was one of two men killed in the Delacombe Trench Collapse while working for Pipecon Pty Ltd. Since 2018, Lana has been an active advocate for workplace safety reform.
-She brings significant experience to the WICC as a previous member of the Families Reference Group (FRG) and the Workplace Manslaughter Implementation Taskforce, relevant OHS qualifications and professional experience.
+She brings considerable experience to the WICC as a previous member of the Families Reference Group (FRG) and the Workplace Manslaughter Implementation Taskforce (Taskforce) as well as having relevant OHS qualifications and professional experience.

-Ms Samantha Burns – Deputy Non-Government Co-Chairperson and lived experience member
+Samantha Burns – Deputy Co-Chair and lived experience member

 Samantha’s brother, Shaun Burns, was killed at work in September 2018 when a crane failed, dropping concrete on him and another worker.
 She brings to the WICC strong advocacy experience as an FRG member and is motivated to improve compensation and support for close family members of persons killed in workplace incidents who are not dependents.
 As a Clinical Neuropsychologist, she also has experience seeing the issues that arise for workers and families following a serious injury.